Live, interactive mentoring in Fundations® and Just Words® is coming to a screen near you!

 “I really believe we’re on the next generation of Wilson training,” shared Mark Foran, Director of Professional Learning for Virtual Implementation.
 “The pilot program during this academic year has been very positive.
 The reports that we’re getting back from the teachers is that they are feeling highly supported learning in this format.”

 Beginning in the fall, Wilson will offer virtual mentoring to cohorts of up to 25 educators in Just Words and in Fundations Levels K and 1.
-Virtual mentoring is available to individuals from school districts that enter into a professional learning plan with WLT, called COMprehensive Plans for Sustainability and Success (COMPASS), and who have taken an in-person introductory workshop within the past five years.
+Virtual mentoring is available to individuals from school districts that enter into a professional learning plan with WLT, called COMprehensive Plans for Achieving Success and Sustainability (COMPASS), and who have taken an in-person introductory workshop within the past five years.

 Virtual mentoring includes five, 45-minute sessions scheduled with educators at critical instructional junctures throughout the year.
 The program also provides individualized teacher support through scheduled office hours; participation in a discussion board; Just-in-Time resources such as instructional videos presented by Wilson President Barbara Wilson and other staff specialists; and immersion in the online support communities available through the Wilson Academy.
 Other resources include a navigational tour of the virtual mentoring platform, a materials overview for teachers and students, tips on classroom setup and organization, and links to videos of full lessons.